Alphaam/RobotaPsyche/finalProject/README.md

 ## Implementation

-After reflecting a lot on what curiosity is I came to the following conclusions:
+After reflecting a lot on what curiosity is, using African literature as my primary source of inspiration, I came to the following conclusions:

 -Curiosity requires selective interest on a specific thing.